arpitbbhayani/articles/blogs/lfu.md

 ![https://user-images.githubusercontent.com/4745789/90469594-e2561f80-e136-11ea-9ff4-8369a7ea3df3.png](https://user-images.githubusercontent.com/4745789/90469594-e2561f80-e136-11ea-9ff4-8369a7ea3df3.png)

 The illustration above depicts the Hash Table holding cache keys `k1`, `k2`, etc mapped to nodes holding the values `v1` and `v2` through direct pointers.
 The nodes are allocated on the heap using dynamic allocation could be a little disorganized.
-The Value Node to which the key maps to, not only holds the cached value, but it also holds a bunch of pointers pointing to different entities in the system, as discussed later.
+The Value Node to which the key maps to, not only hold the cached value, but it also holds a bunch of pointers pointing to different entities in the system, as discussed later.

 ## Doubly Linked Lists